 Results: The work is evaluated with several sequences of cardiac CT.
-The left ventricle was used as object of evaluation.
+The left ventricle was used for evaluation.
 Several metrics were used to validate the proposed framework.
 The efficiency of our method is also demonstrated by comparing with other techniques.